Kelly Molinet, Head of School and Executive Director

 “Watching students grow as I coach them in their studio practice brings me an immense amount of joy and inspiration.” —Angela Beloian

 Rob Donoho, Science Teacher

-Rob has a degree in Geology from the University of Colorado, and a BFA from Boston University.
-He has been a big part of September High School since 1988, teaching courses in Physics, Chemistry, Biology, Astronomy, Photography, Outdoor Education, and more.
-Rob is a former mountaineering instructor for the National Outdoor Leadership School and is certified as a Wilderness First Responder through the NOLS Wilderness Medicine Institute.
+Rob holds a degree in geology from the University of Colorado and a BFA from Boston University.
+He has been a big part of September High School since 1988, teaching courses in physics, chemistry, biology, astronomy, photography, outdoor education, and more.
+Rob is a former mountaineering instructor for the National Outdoor Leadership School (NOLS) and is certified as a Wilderness First Responder through the NOLS Wilderness Medicine Institute.
 In addition to providing reliably rigorous and engaging instruction, Rob has long shown his commitment to September High School by leading students on school trips around the country and the world.

 “We have a strong sense of community among the staff and students.
 Alternative educators need alternative students.” —Rob Donoho

 Eitan earned his undergraduate degree in liberal arts at St. John’s College, the nation’s third-oldest school.
 He lived in Israel, where he had the opportunity to solidify his understanding of Hebrew.
 Eitan pursued his interest in teaching by working first at The Santa Fe Children’s Museum and then at a Boys and Girls Club in Portland, Oregon.
 He gained critical tools to become the best teacher possible by earning his Masters in Teaching at Lewis & Clark College.
 Since then, Eitan has returned to his hometown of Boulder and spent five years teaching in the public school system including three years in the Boulder Valley School District.

 “I strive to ensure that all of my students feel supported and valued by me regardless of where they are in terms of understanding, their values, and/or beliefs.
 I work with all of my students to help them grow into confident adults and positive role models.” – Eitan Fire